threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### How can I know if the memory I am buying is OK for my specific hardware?
+### How can I know if the memory I am buying is correct for my specific hardware?

 To be sure, look into the owner's manual of your specific computer.